 - What Is the Twitter Trends API?

-- How WOEID Works (And Why You Need It)
+- How WOEID Works (and Why Every Trends Call Needs One)

-- Getting Twitter Trends with the Sorsa API
+- Getting Trending Topics with the Sorsa API

 - WOEID Reference: Top Countries and Cities